xXleowXx/gitlab-charts/doc/installation/index.md

 ## Helm chart only deployment creates a POC configuration

 Installing GitLab using only the Helm charts creates a proof of concept (POC) implementation where all GitLab services are placed into the cluster.
-GitLab Cloud Native Hybrid Reference Architectures specify that the stateful components such as PostgreSQL or Gitaly (Git repository storage dataplane) run outside the cluster on PaaS or instance compute.
-This is required in order to scale and reliably service the many varieties of workloads found in production environments.
-Additionally, it is allowable, and generally preferable to take advantage of Cloud PaaS for PostgreSQL, Redis, and object storage for all non Git repository storages.
+GitLab Cloud Native Hybrid Reference Architectures specify that the stateful components such as PostgreSQL or Gitaly (Git repository storage dataplane) run outside the cluster on PaaS or compute instances.
+This is required in order to scale and reliably service the many varieties of workloads found in production GitLab environments.
+Additionally it is allowable, and generally preferable, to take advantage of Cloud PaaS for PostgreSQL, Redis, and object storage for all non-Git repository storages.

 ## Helm charts are configurable to externalize stateful components

-There in only one set of GitLab Helm charts and they can be parameterized to point to external stateful storage for items such as the PostgreSQL, Redis, all Non-Git repository storage as well as Git repository storage (Gitaly).
+The GitLab Helm charts [can be configured](https://docs.gitlab.com/charts/charts/) to point to external stateful storage for items such as the PostgreSQL, Redis, all Non-Git repository storage as well as Git repository storage (Gitaly).
 The Infrastructure as Code (IaC) options below use this approach.
-For production-grade implementation by hand build or via custom IaC, the appropriate chart parameters should be used to point to prebuilt, externalized state stores that align with the chosen [Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/).
+For production-grade implementation the appropriate chart parameters should be used to point to prebuilt, externalized state stores that align with the chosen [Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/).

 ## Getting started for production Cloud Native Hybrid